-Martin McEvoy has over thirty years’ experience running private sector Search & Selection service providers in the UK & Ireland.
-He was General Manager of a specialist recruitment consultancy’s UK and Irish operations prior to foundin...
+Martin McEvoy has 30+ years’ experience running private sector Search & Selection service providers in the UK & Ireland.
+He led a market leading commercial recruitment consultancy’s UK and Irish operations prior to founding a specialist E...

 Eddie O’Connor has been at the coalface of industry for four decades.
 Hmm.
 Perhaps ‘coalface’ isn’t quite the word.
 Because O’Connor has been leading the charge to replace fossil fuels with clean energy from the sun and wind.
 In so doing, he has built and sold a €1.8 billion company from scratch, before building an even bigger one from scratch and nearly losing it.
 He is a man who, when he speaks on business and leadership, does so with some considerable authority.